shopware/shopware/src/Docs/_new/2-internals/1-core/60-rule-system/__categoryInfo.md

 *It is highly recommended to - first - read the [cart documentation](./../50-checkout-process/10-cart.md)*

-The rule system pervades the Shopware Platform.
+The rule system pervades Shopware 6.
 It solves the problem of calculating the cart differently based on the context (`SalesChannel`, `CustomerGroup`, `...`) and the current state (`LineItems`, `Amount`, `...`), but user controlled and decoupled from the cart itself.
-In theory [every part of the Shopware Platform](./10-rule-list.md) can contribute to the set of available rules.
+In theory [every part of Shopware 6](./10-rule-list.md) can contribute to the set of available rules.

 ### Scenario